3DCoded/3MS/docs/instructions.md

 Due to the modularity of the 3MS, there are many ways to set it up.
 This guide attempts to encompass all supported ways of setting up the 3MS.

+!!! info "3MS Kits"
+    If you purchased a 3MS kit, follow [these](kits/index.md) kit-specific detailed instructions.

 ## Chapters

 <div class="grid cards" markdown>